 Why this is such a dangerous situation

 A number of different factors give a 15-passenger van a much higher risk of rollover.
-For starters, more passengers and more cargo will shift the center of gravity towards the rear of vehicle.
+For starters, more passengers and more cargo will shift the center of gravity towards the rear of the vehicle.
 This is going to lead to instability and increases the chances of the driver not being able to maintain control during emergency handling maneuvers.
 Despite the fact that all new vehicles (including 15-passenger vans) are required to have electronic stability control systems, the older models still in circulation might not have that preventative safety technology.

-Also consider that most motorists behind the wheel of a 15-passenger van have little to no experience when it comes to driving large vans.
-These larger vehicles handle very different from light trucks and smaller cars, mainly because of their dimensions.
+Also, consider that most motorists behind the wheel of a 15-passenger van have little to no experience when it comes to driving large vans.
+These larger vehicles handle very differently from light trucks and smaller cars, mainly because of their dimensions.
 Finally, the study also suggested that for those passengers killed in rollover crashes while riding in a 15-passenger van, almost 80 percent was not wearing a seatbelt.
 Many occupants see these vans as different from a car or large truck.